phizzl3/Regex-File-Search/README.md

 # reFileSearch

 A quick, reusable file search module using a regular expression to search a file path for a filename.

+Recursively searches the passed directory (searchdir) for files matching the passed regular expression (regex) and returns either the first match or a list of matches formatted as a Path objects if found.

 ## Usage